Moreh Responsibilities

 6. Communicator —the Assembly Moreh should be able to clearly and concisely communicate the needs and aims of the Assembly to all-Assembly leadership and similarly communicate decisions from all-Assembly leadership to Assembly staff and congregation.

-7. Peacemaker —the Assembly Moreh should be able to tactfully and winsomely unite hebrews with varying doctrinal perspectives to advance harmony and love in the Hebrew Community.
+7. Peacemaker —the Assembly Moreh should be able to tactfully and winsomely unite Hebrews with varying doctrinal perspectives to advance harmony and love in the Hebrew Community.

 Primary Responsibilities: